 Bake in the oven and remove from the cookie sheet immediately when cooked.
 These taste best warm in my opinion.
 Store in the refrigerator for up to two days and warm in the microwave for a few seconds before serving.

 These banana oatmeal cookies are easy to customize!
 There are several different ingredients that can be added into the cookies before cooking.
 Feel free to mix it up each time to add some variety!
-I recommend using up to ¼ cup of add in's (too many will affect the consistency).
+Use up to ¼ cup of add in's (too many will affect the consistency).

 - Dark Chocolate Chips